shaik1002/biggitlabbomb/doc/user/group/epics/manage_epics.md

 You can add existing issues to an epic, including issues in a project from a [different group hierarchy](index.md#child-issues-from-different-group-hierarchies).
 Newly added issues appear at the top of the list of issues in the **Child issues and epics** section.

-An epic contains a list of issues and an issue can be set as a child item of at most one epic.
+An epic contains a list of issues and an issue can be associated with at most one epic.
 When you add a new issue that's already linked to an epic, the issue is automatically unlinked from its current parent.